rodolforuizmorales/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: about us
     text: >
-      Seeb Development is an indie startup founded in the middle of the jungle in Merida, Yucatan, Mexico with a passion for using technology to make a difference in the lives of those who need it most.
+      seeb development is an indie startup founded in the middle of the jungle in Merida, Yucatan, Mexico with a passion for using technology to make a difference in the lives of those who need it most.
 With over two decades of experience, we’ve dedicated ourselves to developing free, high-quality applications that cater to the needs of underprivileged communities in Latin America and beyond.
-    actions:
+    actions: []
-      - label: Get started
-        altText: ''
-        url: /
-        showIcon: false
-        icon: arrowRight
-        iconPosition: right
-        style: secondary
-        elementId: ''
-        type: Button
     media:
       url: /images/seeb_logo.png
       altText: Unblock your team boost your time to production preview
       elementId: ''
       type: ImageBlock
     badge:
-      label: welcome to SEEB DEVELOPMENT
+      label: SEEB DEVELOPMENT
       color: text-primary
       type: Badge
     elementId: ''